History major turned tech leader, alana Karen shares 8 Skills to THrive, not just survive, in your career.

 7. See yourself as the “first” rather than the “only.”

-In her book, Alana interviewed more than 80 women in tech at different stages in their careers.
+In her book, Alana interviewed more than 80 women in tech at different stages in their careers who were all experiencing different stages of job satisfaction.
 One woman shared how she used to try to fit in by straightening her hair and acting a certain way until she embraced the idea that she wasn’t the only Latina in the room.
 She was just the first, and that didn’t mean she didn’t belong.

 8. Choose your battles